c2lang/examples/README.md

 Open a server socket and listen to it

 ## string_buffer
-A very simple StringBuffer showing off struct functions
+A very simple StringBuffer showing off type functions

 ## unit_tests
 Shows the use of the unit-test plugin in combination with auto-arguments.